rikkimax/twp-d/manuscript/content/variables/arrays.md

 An array can be thought of as simply, a location in memory plus a length.
 The length is the number of elements but not necessarily the number of bytes allocated and pointed to by the pointer.
 This joining of two values, makes it a complex data type.

 Remember the usage of double quotes (") in getting started.
 Well those are strings.
-Strings are just in D atleast char arrays.
+Strings are just in D at least char arrays.
 Specifically:

 {line-numbers=off}
 ```D